loonwerks/case-ta6-platform-assessment-camkes-apps/README.md

 The step 5 unmanned air vehicle application extends the case-uav-step3 application by including the Attestation Manager in the
 Radio VM.

+### case-uav-step6

+The step 6 unmanned air vehicle application forms the final integration of all application, VM, high-assurance, and attestation components.
+It merges case-uave-step4 and case-uav-step5 and forms a basis for the mitigated threat scenarios below.

 ### case-uav-threat-3A1-unmitigated